zeronounours/ictf-2015-writeups/analyses/n4w_secrets/README.md

 > Password-protected secret storage service for the web.

-This service is created by the team *Noobs4Win*.
-It's a Python CGI website used to store secrets for every registered users.
+This service was created by the team *Noobs4Win*.
+It's a Python CGI website used to store secrets of every registered users.

-It's a very simple website where you can sign up (and obviously sign in later) to then save a secret.
-A page allows to retrieve all saved secrets to a logged in user.
+It's a very simple website where you can sign up (and obviously sign in later) and then save a secret.
+A page allows to retrieve all saved secrets of the logged in user.

 The different pages are accessible from `index.cgi` using the request parameter `action`.
-It can be among these 5 values `default`, `signin`, `signup`, `addsecret`, `logout`.
-They are pretty self-explaining, but if none is given, `default` is chosen.
+It can be among these 5 values: `default`, `signin`, `signup`, `addsecret`, `logout`.
+They are pretty self-explanatory, but if none is given, `default` is chosen.

 It uses a sqlite database to store the list of users, and their associated